-Student Academic Services Office or on J&W Web Services uconnect.
-Graduation requires successful completion of a prescribed sequence of study and a minimum grade point average of 2.0.
+Graduation requires a minimum grade point average of 2.0 and successful completion of a prescribed sequence of study.
+Graduation from a bachelor's degree program requires a performance transcript writing skills assessment of "mastered" or "validated" by program completion.
 The Committee on Academic Standing reviews all students each term for cumulative as well as term grade point averages.

-Additionally, students enrolled in the College of Culinary Arts and the Hospitality College, who are required to take Sanitation Management (FSM1060), must pass the National Restaurant Association's sanitation exam with a 75% or higher to fulfill graduation requirements.
+Additionally, students enrolled in the College of Culinary Arts and the Hospitality College, who are required to take Sanitation Management (FSM1060), must pass the National Restaurant Association's sanitation exam with a 75 percent or higher to fulfill graduation requirements.